lohani2280/mdanalysis/Issue363-Changes.md

 ### How to work around this

-To access Atom level information from anything that isn't an AtomGroup, add the `.atoms` level accessor.
+To access Atom level information from anything that isn't an AtomGroup, use the `.atoms` level accessor.
-For example, changing all `.positions` calls on anything that isn't an `AtomGroup` to `.atoms.positions`
+For example, changing all `.positions` calls on anything that isn't an `AtomGroup` to `.atoms.positions`.